aspnetzero/documents/blog-posts/en/switching-between-organization-units.md

 ### Usage Example: Switching Organization Units

 In this section, we will demonstrate how to use a method for switching a user's organization unit within a new service class.
-The following example shows the `OrganizationUnitManager` class, which uses `MyAppSession` to allow a user to be removed from their current organization unit and added to a new one.
+The following example shows the `OrganizationUnitManager` class, which uses `MyAppSession` to allow a user to change currently selected organization unit.

 ```csharp
 public class OrganizationUnitManager